-(News article for August 28, 2020)
+(News article for November 4, 2023)

 There are exceptions to the planting-containerized-trees-and-shrubs-in-the-fall-is-best rule.
-It’s advised that citrus trees be planted in January or February and that fig trees, which are more cold-sensitive when young, be planted just before bud break in the late winter.
+It’s advised that citrus trees be planted in January or February and that fig trees, which are more cold-sensitive when young, be planted just before bud break in late winter.